- 10 Ways To Tell If Cat Mating Was Successful:

 Once your cat gets pregnant after a successful mating, she will show some obvious physical and behavioral signs.
-One of the most apparent signs of successful cat mating is the nonoccurrence of the heat cycle in your female cat.
+One of the most apparent signs of successful cat mating is the nonoccurrence of the heat cycle.

-But sometimes, it’s difficult to know if the heat cycle is stopped due to its vulva hidden under the fur.
+But sometimes, it’s difficult to know if the heat cycle is stopped.
 It’s challenging to detect bloodstains and know if heat cycles occur in your cat.

 Pregnancy in felines usually lasts for two months, but it may extend even to 72 days.
 A cat starts to show the pregnancy signs at around two to three weeks post-mating.

-So, let’s understand some essential signs which show successful mating among cats.
+So, let’s understand some vital signs which show successful mating among cats.

 Even your vet might not be able to tell for sure if your cat is pregnant until the day of 26 to 35 from the time she gets pregnant.

-Your vet can perform an ultrasound to detect the pregnancy or can diagnose the abdomen by touching the uterus part.
+Your vet can perform an ultrasound to detect the pregnancy or diagnose the abdomen by touching the uterus.
 You can feel the string of pearls there in the uterus.

 The abdomen will take the burro shape.
 After 20 days of pregnancy, you should be able to feel small fetuses when your cat is relaxed.
 But do not press the belly too firmly as it may hurt her or may accidentally cause abortion.

-Increased appetite in your cat might be another signal for her pregnancy.
+Increased appetite in your cat might be another signal of successful mating in cats.
 You need to feed your cat about 25 percent more than her usual diet during her nine-week pregnancy period until the kittens start weaning.
 Provide her enough nutritious food to fill her calorie requirement.

-You will start noticing signs of pregnancy in your cat as the fetuses start growing over the next 63 days.
+You will start noticing signs of successful mating in your cat as the fetuses start growing over the next 63 days.
 The most striking feature is known as the linking of nipples.

 You will notice enlarged pink nipples in your cat after 15 to 18 days of successful mating.
 She will start gaining weight, and her milk glands will get filled with milk as the day of birth comes closer.